-The ultimate guide to getting 625 points in the Leaving Certificate
+How to get 625 points in the Leaving Certificate?

 The leaving Certificate is difficult.
 It will definitely be one of the toughest things you will ever do.
 And getting 625 is a feat not many achieve.
 It’s just really difficult.
 But not impossible.